In 2022, tuition for full-time students at William Jewell College was $18,360 a year.

-The majority of William Jewell College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 512 of the 738 undergrads enrolled received financial aid.
-William Jewell College meets 82 percent of the demonstrated financial need for undergraduates.
+In 2022, 311 of the 779 undergrads enrolled received financial aid.
+William Jewell College meets 60% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $32,325 a year.
-Around 59 percent of William Jewell College undergrads take out student loans to cover any remaining costs.
-William Jewell College graduates who have student loans graduate with an average of $37,322 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $22,187 a year.
+Around 65% of William Jewell College undergrads take out student loans to cover any remaining costs.
+William Jewell College graduates who have student loans graduate with an average of $36,045 of student loan debt.

 The average debt for each loan type varies.